Determinat Bundles and Geometric Quantization Of Vortex Moduli Spaces ON Compact Kahler Surfaces: Quantum line bundle as a determinant bundle

 This proportionality constant may be zero.
 Then $Q_{\zeta}$ cannot be the curvature to a quantum bundle or its tensor product since symplectic forms on compact manifolds have non trivial cohomology.
-In this case since the Chern class of our line bundle $L$ is on $Z$ is of non trivial and $Z$ has non-zero Todd genus, replacing $L$ with $ \tilde{L} = L^{\otimes n}$ for an appropriate $n$ in the above expression, we will get a non-zero constant.
+In this case since the Chern class of our line bundle $L$ on $Z$ is non trivial and $Z$ has non-zero Todd genus, replacing $L$ with $ \tilde{L} = L^{\otimes n}$ for an appropriate $n$ in the above expression, we will get a non-zero constant.
 This can be seen as follows.
 The constant of proportionailty looks like $\int_Z ( Td ) + n d_1 + n^2 d_2 + ... $ (a terminating polynomial) where $d_i$ are constants.
 Here $Td$ denotes $ Td(\frac{-R ^{Z}}{2i\pi}) \neq 0$.
 We get a non-identically zero polynomial in $n$.
 Since a polynomial has finite numer of zeros there will be some $n$ for which the constant is non zero.

-This implies that the determinant bundle and rational powers (positive or negative) of the quantum ample bundle differ by atmost a holomorphic flat bundle.
+This implies that the determinant bundle and rational powers (positive or negative) of the quantum ample bundle differ by atmost by a holomorphic bundle which is flat .
 So we can quantize by a determinant line bundle.
+Since the determinant bundle and the quantum bundle we started with and its rational powers may differ by flat bundles they may not be holomorphically equivalent, so we may hope to get new quantization.

 \end{proof}

 The above theorem says that under the conditions above, we can quantize $M$ by the determinant bundle.